sidoh/ha_gateway/README.md

 This server uses [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) signatures to verify that the caller is authorized.
 A shared secret is used to sign a random parameter and the timestamp.
 A valid request must include the following headers:

-1. `X-Signature-Payload`: a random string.
-I used UUIDs.
-2. `X-Signature-Timestamp`: a UNIX epoch timestamp.
+1. `X-Signature-Timestamp`: a UNIX epoch timestamp.
-3. `X-Signature`: the HMAC signature of `payload + timestamp`.
+2. `X-Signature`: the HMAC signature of the *payload* (explained below).

+The *payload* is the concatenation of:

+* The full request path (e.g., `/cameras/mycamera1`).
+* The request body.
+If the body is JSON, this is the raw JSON string.
+If it is a `application/x-www-form-urlencoded` encoded string, it is the string formed by taking the hash of the parameters, sorting by key, and joining by the empty string.
+* The value in `X-Signature-Timestamp`.

+Note that it's more straightforward to get consistent signatures when using a JSON body.

 The value of `X-Signature` is checked against the computed signature from the other headers.
 If this signature is not present or does not match, the server returns a `403: Unauthorized` error.

-To prevent reply attacks, the timestamp specified in `X-Signature-Timestamp` must be no older than 20 seconds.
+To prevent replay attacks, the timestamp specified in `X-Signature-Timestamp` must be no older than 20 seconds.
 This requires that servers involved have up to date clocks.

 ## Drivers